Welcome to BrazosBlog

 The China Street Bridge — the first bridge across the Brazos River at Brazoria — was a wood-decked center-pivot structure constructed in 1912.
 The following photo shows the bridge as it existing in the 1920s and 1930s.

-The following satellite image shows the pier as it exists today.
+The China Street Bridge pier as it exists today.
 Note that:

 State Highway Bridge